Operation Traira: Brazilian Air Force

 The Brazilian Air Force supported Operation Traíra with six transport helicopters H-1H, six ground attack aircraft AT-27 Tucano and C-130 Hercules and C-115 Buffalo logistics support aircraft.

 Brazilian Navy

-The Brazilian Navy supported the Traíra operation with a river patrol ship, based in Vila Bittencourt, cooperating with the logistical support and ensuring the security of the region.
+The Brazilian Navy supported the Traíra operation with a river patrol ship and an aircraft, based in Vila Bittencourt, cooperating with the logistical support and ensuring the security of the region.

 Brazilian Army

-The Brazilian Army sent its main elite troops, special forces elements and commandos of the Battalion of Special Forces (current 1st Battalion of Special Forces and the 1st Command Action Battalion), as well as jungle warriors before 1st Special Battalion Border, to attack the guerrilla base that was in Colombian territory, near the border.
-They were also supported by soldiers of the 1st Infantry Battalion of Selva, the main unit of the Amazon Military Command.
+The Brazilian Army sent the 1st Battalion of Special Forces and the 1st Commando, as well as soldiers from the 1st Batallion of Special Border Operations (1st BEF, now known as 8th Batallion of Jungle Infantry), to attack the guerrilla base that was in Colombian territory, near the border.
+They were also supported by soldiers of the 1st Jungle Infantry Battalion, the main unit of the Amazon Military Command.
 The Army Aviation Command was present by providing the means of transport used by the combatants employed in the mission, four maneuvering helicopters Eurocopter AS565 Panther, 2 recognition helicopters and Eurocopter AS350 Écureuil attack.